Top Ten Questions to Ask a Web Designer

 8. Will I get original designs from scratch or do you use pre-made templates?

 Pre-made templates have their uses and can be a good way to keep costs to a minimum.
 However, what you save in monetary terms, you may sacrifice in brand identity.
-Surely, wouldn’t want your business’ website to accurately reflect the uniqueness of your company, or the services you’re trying to provide?
-Well the only way to truly do this is by having a custom design created for you.
+You want your business’ website to accurately reflect the uniqueness of your company, and the services that you are trying to provide.
+The only way to truly do this is by having a custom design created for you.

 9. Who will I deal at the various stages of my project?

-This might depend on the size of the company you end up working with and their processes, but it is hugely useful to be able to speak with your designer or developer directly at some stage to discuss any concerns you have or changes you’d like, as the job is likely to get done much faster than, say, working through a project manager.
+This might depend on the size of the company you end up working with and their processes, but it is hugely useful to be able to speak with your designer or developer directly at some stage to discuss any concerns you have or changes you would like.
+This way, the job is likely to get done much faster than, say, working through a project manager.

 10. Who produces the content for my website?

-The short answer is ‘you do’, after all it’s your website!
-However, there are a lot of people who aren’t confident when it comes to putting their company’s products and services into words, or at least choosing the best words to make everything shine.
-This is especially true when talking about a website’s imagery - most people don’t have access to a library of images and might need some help finding some for their website.
+The short answer is ‘you do’, after all, it is your website!
+However, there are a lot of people who are not confident when it comes to putting their company’s products and services into words, or at least choosing the best words to make everything shine.
+This is especially true when talking about a website’s imagery; most people do not have access to a library of images, and might need some help finding some for their website.

 One more thing…

-You might notice that the list of questions doesn’t include one about seeing examples of previous work.
+You might notice that the list of questions does not include anything about seeing examples of previous work.
 Ideally, you should be able to see a good range of existing work for a prospective design firm before you initiate contact with them.
 It might help to contact the owners of those sites to see what they think about their website and how happy they were with the process and the service they received.